This module is currently being phased out and is not available to any student not already registered on a relevant programme.

 For further information on module content please contact the Module Coordinator Christopher Rice on firstname.lastname@example.org.

-This module can be taken as a standalone module.
-It is an optional module for the following programmes:
+This module is an optional module for the following programmes: